Kimserey/BlogArchive/20160621_ui_framework_websharper_spa_paket.md

     .pipe(gulp.dest("./css"));
 ```

-This task instructs `gulp` to take our main SCSS `SimpleUI.scss` and compile the CSS using the `sass` function.
+This function instructs `gulp` to take our main SCSS `SimpleUI.scss` and compile the CSS using the `sass` function.
 Then outputs the result in the `/css` folder.

 ```